OctoPrint/octoprint.org/security/index.md

 - The vulnerability is in OctoPrint itself, not a third party library
 - The vulnerability is not already known to us
 - The vulnerability is not already known to the public

-- The vulnerability has an agreed severity of Medium or higher
+CVEs will only be requested for vulnerabilities with a severity of Medium or higher.

 ## Bounties